-To check the dependency of the pulse width with respect to the position along the pickup strip the distribution of pulse width from X-plane versus muon position in Y-plane is shown in Fig.~\ref{fig:totref}(a).
-This pulse width can be used to correct the time walk for the small pulses.
+To check the dependency of the pulse width on the position along the pick-up strip, the distribution of pulse width from the X-plane versus muon position in the Y-plane is shown in Fig.~\ref{fig:totref}(a).
 The distribution shows four distinct bands.
 The same is observed in the Y-plane also as a function of the muon position in the X-plane.
-The first (bottom) band is the expected band corresponding to the signal at the pre-amplifier, provided no reflection from the termination resistance opposite side of the signal pickup.
-The other bands are coming from the reflection of signal due to the impedance mismatch with the termination at both ends of the strip.
+The first (bottom) band is the expected band corresponding to the signal at the pre-amplifier, provided no reflection from the termination resistance opposite side of the signal pick-up.
+The other bands are coming from the reflection of the signal due to the impedance mismatch with the termination at both ends of the strip.
 The RPC signals are readout only on one side of the strip, the other side of the strip is terminated using a 47\,$\Omega$ resistor.
-The specific value of the termination resistors were chosen based on the preliminary measurements performed using sample pickup panels during the preproduction.
-But the observation using the muon data tells that the characteristic impedance of the pickup panels used in the prototype stack have to be less than 47\,$\Omega$.
-The input impedance of the front-end is around 56\,$\Omega$, which is also more than the pickup panel, so this also will cause reflection in the front-end.
-Fig.~\ref{fig:totref}(a) shows that there is a large fraction of events whose ToT is modified due to multiple reflections.
+The specific value of the termination resistors was chosen based on the preliminary measurements performed using sample pick-up panels during the pre-production.
+But the observation using the muon data tells that the characteristic impedance of the pick-up panels used in the prototype stack has to be less than 47\,$\Omega$.
+The input impedance of the front-end is around 56\,$\Omega$, which is also more than the pick-up panel, so this also will cause reflection in the front-end.
+Fig.~\ref{fig:totref}(a) shows that there are a large fraction of events whose ToT is modified due to multiple reflections.